d4rky-pl/arboris/README.md

 ## Roadmap

 See [issues](https://github.com/d4rky-pl/arboris/issues).
 Let us know about any issues you encounter and ideas you would like to see in next releases.

+## Testing

+Arboris is being testing against various MST versions. in `jest.beforeload.js` you can define which versions of MST will be installed when running tests.
+If you want to add MST-dependent tests, add them to `__tests__/mobx-state-tree/[mstVersion]` directory and update `jest.beforeload.js` file.